stevenaeola/curriculum_topic/scraping/institutions/A_Template/README.txt

 If all of the data is held inside the index page then include '"no_clicking_required": true' in the spec (see Northampton)

+If the clickable items to select a module all have the same link title, then in the moduleContainers specify the "link_to_click" as an absolute XPath, with the link name replacing "%LINK%".
+See Chester as an example

 Actions to navigate from the index page to the list of modules can be specified in the "index" items e.g.

 "index": {"2023": {"url": "URL of starting point":